 Dennis Jerz and Kathy Kennedy share useful tips on choosing point of view:

-They go on to describe the pros and cons of each point of view:
+They describe the pros and cons of each point of view:

 6: Write your story as a one page synopsis